 What is a Victim Mindset?

 A victim mindset someone who uses unhealthy coping strategies to deal with underlying issues causing pain and fear.
 These coping strategies of the Ego are unhealthy because they harm others while masking the underlying issues.
-The fear and pain of unresolved issues leaks out through these unhealthy coping mechanisms.
+The fear and pain of unresolved issues leak out through these unhealthy coping mechanisms.
 These strategies manifest as negative and harmful behaviors.
 This has a negative effect on their lives and everyone in their circle of influence.
-This differs from someone who is suffers harm.
-People can be victims of a crime or injustice without taking on the victim mindset.
+This differs from someone who suffers harm.
+People can be victims of a crime or injustice without taking on a victim mindset.

 Reaching beyond the roles of victim and survivor requires dealing with fear and pain that keep us locked into these roles.
 If we can face and deal with the underlying issues, then we can move from victim to survivor.
 This is a big transition.